-Lee A. Henderson an attorney and a shareholder with Hessian & McKasy, P.A. for nearly thirty years, passed away suddenly on April 30, 2015.
-Lee is sorely missed by his colleagues at the Hessian & McKasy firm where his quiet calm demeanor and creative problem solving set the tone for the firm.
+Lee A. Henderson an attorney and shareholder with Hessian & McKasy, P.A. for nearly thirty years, passed away suddenly on April 30, 2015.
+Lee is sorely missed by his colleagues at the Firm where his quiet and calm demeanor and creative problem solving set the tone.

 Born on June 1, 1955 in Champaign, lllinois, Lee grew up in Madison, Wisconsin.
 While attending Madison West High School, Lee met Polly in his high school band class.
 They married in 1976.
 Lee graduated from the University of Wisconsin-Madison in 1977.
 After college, Lee and Polly moved to the Washington, D.C. area, where Lee earned his law degree at George Washington University.
 At the same time, Lee interned at the Office of the Counsel to the President (the White House Counsel’s Office) during the Carter Administration.
 Lee was involved in a number of high-profile issues including the Iran Hostage Crisis, the boycott of the 1980 Moscow Olympics, and the debate on the constitutional amendment to balance the federal budget.